-ONS runs a process to automatically modify those output areas and super output areas whose 2011 Census populations have significantly grown or declined since 2001.
-If output areas breached a specified upper population threshold (their populations became too large), they were split into two or more OAs using postcodes as building blocks.
+ONS runs a process to automatically modify those OAs and SOAs whose 2011 Census populations have significantly grown or declined since 2001.
+If OAs breached a specified upper population threshold (their populations became too large), they were split into two or more OAs using postcodes as building blocks.

 Splits were applied where:

-an output area population exceeded 625 people or 250 households.
+an OA population exceeded 625 people or 250 households,

 There may be exceptions where an area that was above the population threshold could not be split.
 Where splits occur, building blocks of postcodes were used to create two or more new OAs (constrained to the boundary of the original OAs from which they were created).
 The use of building blocks (postcodes) is consistent with the methodology applied in 2001, and enabled production of postcode to OA lookups.

-Where output areas or super output areas breached a specified lower population threshold (their population became too small and is therefore potentially disclosive) they were merged with an adjacent OA or SOA.
+Where OAs or SOAs breached a specified lower population threshold (their population became too small and is therefore potentially disclosive) they were merged with an adjacent OA or SOA.

 Merges were applied where:

-an output area population fell below 100 people or 40 households.
+an OA population fell below 100 people or 40 households,

-a lower layer super output area population fell below 1,000 people or 400 households.
+a LSOA population fell below 1,000 people or 400 households,

 Using splits and merges of the existing OA and SOA hierarchy, rather than a total redesign, allows better linkage and comparison between statistical outputs for the 2001 Census and 2011 Census.